CMSgov/design-system/packages/docs/src/pages/guidelines/responsive.md

 ![Responsive demo]({{root}}/public/images/responsive-demo.gif)

-The design system's utility and typography classes are built with reponsive web design in mind and is built to be **mobile first**.
+The design system's layout, utility, and typography classes are built with responsive web design in mind and is built to be **mobile first**.
 Use the prefixes `sm`, `md`, `lg`, and `xl` to quickly and easily adjust your layout and content for different screen sizes and devices.
 Further info and usage examples are available on the individual documentation pages.

 | Prefix | Breakpoint | Description |
 | ------ | ---------- | ----------- |